 Congress could pass a law that changes or restricts a drug's schedule.
 But Congress mostly leaves scheduling to federal agencies like the DEA.
 One exception: Congress previously passed the Hillory J. Farias and Samantha Reid Date-Rape Prevention Act of 2000 and added gamma hydroxybutyric acid, a date rape drug, to the scheduling system.

-The White House can also initiate a review process that would look at the available evidence and potentially change a drug's schedule.
+The US attorney general can also initiate a review process that would look at the available evidence and potentially change a drug's schedule.
 The review includes several steps:

 - The DEA, US Department of Health and Human Services, or a public petition initiate a review.